anymod/guide/docs/guide/community.md

   <mod :mod-key="'nmamd'"/>
 </div>

-## Submit a mod to the library
+## Submit a mod to be verified

-If you've built a mod and want to share it with other developers, suggest it here and we may add it to the library.
+If you've built a mod and want to share it with other developers, suggest it here and we may verify it.

 <div class="mod-container">
   <!-- Submission form -->